-Note that we expected to have a moderate correlation between diversity and faults as we rely on a clustering approach to approximate faults in DNNs (section~\ref{Sec:Faults}).
-Such correlation is expected to be higher if we had a more straightforward method to identify faults in DNNs.
-Nevertheless, the obtained results clearly indicate that GD can be used as guidance to effectively test DNNs by devising input sets with maximum diversity so as to increase their fault revealing capabilities.
-Let us recall that GD has also the practical advantage of being black-box, as opposed state-of-the-art DNN coverage metrics~\cite{pei2017deepxplore,Ma2018DeepGaugeMT,kim2019guiding,gerasimou2020importance} that require access to the internals of DNN models or their training sets.
+Nevertheless, the obtained results clearly indicate that GD can be used to effectively guide DNN testing by devising input sets with maximum diversity to increase their fault-revealing capabilities.
+Let us recall that GD also has the practical advantage of being black-box, as opposed to state-of-the-art DNN coverage metrics~\cite{pei2017deepxplore,Ma2018DeepGaugeMT,kim2019guiding,gerasimou2020importance}, which require access to the internals of DNN models or their training sets.